straks/straks/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 50,000 STAK to New Addresses
+### Send 15,000 STAK to New Addresses

 Just like setting up a standard MN.
-Send exactly 50,000 STAK to each new address created above.
+Send exactly 15,000 STAK in a *single transaction*  to each new address created above.

 ### Create New Masternode Private Keys